Understanding the Roots of Post-Breakup Guilt

 I am a Licensed Clinical Social Worker, empathetic, non-judgmental gal who accepts all clients for who they are.
 I believe in starting where the client is at that moment in their life.
 I think the most important part of therapy is the therapeutic relationship.

-View Amy's ProfilePractical Steps for Healing
+View Jessica's ProfilePractical Steps for Healing

 Here are some practical steps you can take to cope with post-breakup guilt and begin the healing process: